 Department of Transportation CDL Physical Requirements

-Here are the basic requirements for passing the DOT physical exam.
+Below are the basic requirements for passing the DOT physical exam.

-* Vision in both eyes as well as each eye individually needs to be 20/40, with visual improvement devices, such as glasses or contacts allowed.
+- Vision in both eyes, as well as each eye individually, need be 20/40, with visual improvement devices, such as glasses or contacts allowed.

-* Needs to be able to distinguish colors found on traffic signals.
+- Needs to be able to distinguish colors found on traffic signals.

-* Should be able to perceive a forced whisper at a distance of at least 5 feet.
+- Should be able to perceive a forced whisper at a distance of at least 5 feet.

-* Maximum allowable blood pressure is 160/100.
+- Maximum allowable blood pressure is 160/100.
 Use of prescription medication to achieve this threshold is permitted.

-* An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not premitted
+- An applicant can have diabetes which is controlled through diet or medication.
+Diabetes controlled through insulin injections is not permitted.

-* Blood sugar may not be higher than 200.
+- Blood sugar may not be higher than 200.

-* No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.